-The challenge for Markham over the next 20 years is to accelerate the transition from a primarily car-dependent community to one where cycling, walking, trasnit and carpooling are viable and attractive alternatives.
+The challenge for Markham over the next 20 years is to accelerate the transition from a primarily car-dependent community to one where cycling, walking, transit and carpooling are viable and attractive alternatives.

-- 7.1.1.3 To work in collaboration with the Region to plan and design Markham's streets and the Region's arterial roads shown on Map 10 Road Network to better balance the needs of all road users including pedestrians, cyclists, transit and motorists, and the integration of land uses. - 7.1.1.4 To support and encourage other levels of government to give transit priority in the allocation of funds for major transportation infrastructure investment. - 7.1.1.5 To actively promote, in consultation with other stakeholders, transportation demand management measures that make more efficient use of the existing transportation system and which may avoid or delay the high capital costs of road expansion by: - a) reducing auto dependency by encouraging a greater proportion of trips to be made by walking, cycling or transit; - b) spreading out peak-period travel; - c) developing a parking strategy to increase Markham's control of onstreet and off-street parking to support retail and other business activities in Markham's commercial areas; and - d) working with local transportation management associations, the Metrolinx Smart Commute Initiative and the Region to continue public outreach programs to increase the public's awareness, understanding and support of transportation demand management strategies. - 7.1.1.6 To phase development growth, particularly in major mixed-use neighbourhoods and intensification areas and the 'Future Urban Area', in order to ensure that an acceptable balance between travel demand and transportation capacity is maintained. - 7.1.1.7 To ensure that required transportation infrastructure initiatives that impact natural heritage areas or features are planned, designed and implemented to address the applicable environmental protection policies of the Oak Ridges Moraine Conservation Plan, the Greenbelt Plan, and Markham's Greenway System and other natural heritage policies of this Plan.
+- 7.1.1.4 To support and encourage other levels of government to give transit priority in the allocation of funds for major transportation infrastructure investment. - 7.1.1.5 To actively promote, in consultation with other stakeholders, transportation demand management measures that make more efficient use of the existing transportation system and which may avoid or delay the high capital costs of road expansion by: - a) reducing auto dependency by encouraging a greater proportion of trips to be made by walking, cycling or transit; - b) spreading out peak-period travel; - c) developing a parking strategy to increase Markham's control of onstreet and off-street parking to support retail and other business activities in Markham's commercial areas; and - d) working with local transportation management associations, the Metrolinx Smart Commute Initiative and the Region to continue public outreach programs to increase the public's awareness, understanding and support of transportation demand management strategies. - 7.1.1.6 To phase development growth in major mixed-use neighbourhoods and intensification areas in order to ensure that an acceptable balance between travel demand and transportation capacity is maintained. - 7.1.1.7 To ensure that transportation infrastructure initiatives that impact natural heritage areas or features are planned, designed and implemented to comply with the applicable environmental protection policies of the Oak Ridges Moraine Conservation Plan, the Greenbelt Plan, and Markham's Greenway System and other natural heritage policies of this Plan.